-Based on Section 7.5 Hazard rating.
+1 Based on Section 7.5 Hazard rating.
 What is the Risk of Flooding from Surface Water map?
 Report version 2.0.
 April 2019.
 Environment Agency

 Figure 3-3 shows the modelled surface water flood depths for the medium risk event plus 40% climate change.
-Risk is modelled to be slightly greater than present day conditions, with the medium risk climate change event modelled to be similar to the present day low risk event.
-Maximum flood depths are modelled to be between 0 and 0.15 m, with a low a hazard rating (Figure 3-4).
-Safe access and escape routes should be achievable via Fox Hill Road to the east and Salt Box Lane to the north, though there is shallow flooding to these roads during the climate change event.
+Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a similar level of risk to the present day low risk event.
+Maximum flood depths are modelled to remain between 0.9 and 1.2 m at the southeastern site corner with some areas of flood hazard categorised as 'significant' in the deepest areas of ponding (Figure 3-4).
+Safe access and escape may remain achievable via Thorncliffe Road to the north and via Warren Lane to the southwest, though the predominantly 'low' hazard flooding to these roads should still be considered.